 As in any other diagram you generated yourself, you can edit the geometry of features in a subnetwork system diagram by applying the diagram layout you want, either on the whole set of diagram features or on subsets you have selected previously.

 Alter subnetwork system diagram properties

-There is no way to alter subnetwork system diagram properties, for example, to change its name, tags, or access rights level.
-These properties are entirely managed internally at diagram creation.
+There is no way to alter subnetwork system diagram properties and so, for example, change its name, tags, or access rights level.
+Those properties are entirely managed internally at diagram creation.